 Day 7: Elegance of Empire

 This morning we'll tour the caked-in-splendor home of the Hungarian State Opera.
 Built in the 1880s, when Budapest was co-capital of the Austro-Hungarian Empire, the Hungarians took every opportunity to make their opera house more opulent than anything the Viennese could muster.
 You'll see they succeeded.
 Then we'll ride on the oldest metro in continental Europe, on our way to Heroes Square to see and learn about the bronze-cast, larger-than-life players in Hungary's national story.
 This afternoon your guide will be happy to arrange a chance to soak in the ornate public Thermal Baths (yes, you'll have plenty of time to soak it all in!).
 Tonight we'll rendezvous for a special dinner together, sharing travel memories and toasting new friends.
 Egészségedre!
+No bus.
 Walking: strenuous.

 Day 8: Tour Over After Breakfast